 Can I Have a Vaginal Birth If I Had a Previous C-Section?

 Many women who have had a cesarean section (or C-section) with their first pregnancy are interested in a vaginal delivery for their second or later births.
-For years, women who'd had a C-section were encouraged to skip vaginal deliveries altogether and schedule C-sections for all future births.
+For years, women who'd had a C-section were encouraged to skip vaginal deliveries and schedule C-sections for all future births.

 But now, a vaginal birth after cesarean (or VBAC) is considered a safe option for many women and their babies.
 And, with a vaginal delivery, you can come home sooner and recover quicker.